In this article

-Outlook sometimes has more trouble rendering grouped blocks in Modern Editor.
+Outlook sometimes has more trouble rendering grouped blocks.
 This is usually due to styles set on grouped block, similar to the other issues mentioned in this section (borders, long links, margin or padding settings etc).
 Try using single blocks instead to achieve the same design.

 Extra hidden content in code